 (c) Clerk's Office Hours; Clerk's Orders.

 (1) Hours.
 The clerk's office—with a clerk or deputy on duty—must be open during business hours every day except Saturdays, Sundays, and legal holidays.
-But a court may, by local rule or order, require that the office be open for specified hours on Saturday or a particular legal holiday other than one listed in Rule 6(a)(4)(A) Rule 6(a)(6)(A).
+But a court may, by local rule or order, require that the office be open for specified hours on Saturday or a particular legal holiday other than one listed in Rule 6(a)(6)(A).

 (2) Orders.
 Subject to the court's power to suspend, alter, or rescind the clerk's action for good cause, the clerk may: